 I am a postdoctoral researcher in the Hildebrand Lab at the Quadram Institute and a member of the “Gut Microbes and Health” Institute Strategic Programme (GMH).
 I have a strong interest in metagenomics and other cultivation-independent techniques to study the microbiome in order to extend and complement cultivation-based approaches.
 Currently, I am investigating strain-level variation and microbial pangenome diversity in human gut microbiomes.

-I did my PhD at the Max Planck Institute for Marine Microbiology in Bremen, Germany, focusing on microdiversity of microbial symbionts in animal-microbe symbioses by using metagnomics and bioinformatic approaches.
+I did my PhD at the Max Planck Institute for Marine Microbiology in Bremen, Germany, focusing on microdiversity of microbial symbionts in animal-microbe symbioses by using metagenomics and bioinformatic approaches.

 Ansorge R, Romano S, Sayavedra L, Gonzáles Porras MÁ, Kupczok A, Tegetmeyer HE, Dubilier N, Petersen J (2019) Functional diversity enables multiple symbiont strains to coexist in deep-sea mussels.
-Nature Microbiology 4(12):2487-2497, 10.1038/s41564-019-0572-9
+Nature Microbiology, https://doi.org/10.1038/s41564-019-0572-9